Different Strokes For Different Folks

 January 7, 2014

 For most foreign companies coming to us for advice on recruitment trends in Vietnam, the most commonly asked questions related to culture,...

 Asian people tend to be family-oriented and Vietnam is no exception.
 They value family traditions and sentiments.
 Ideas and feedback from their surroundings are also greatly appreciated.
 Vietnamese pay much attention to feelings, while on the other hand are quite sensitive and flexible.
 They take advice from relatives, friends, and family regarding key decisions in life, such as the choice of university and where to work.

 They prefer building up a small team or following any trends in the company.
 They love to share and be cared for both at work and in their personal life.
-While Westerners recognise the value of the individual, Vietnamese recognise team and community values.
+While Westerners recognize the value of the individual, Vietnamese recognize team and community values.
 They tend to seek compromises.
 Being direct or straight to the point is not common.

 Understanding the values of Vietnamese people helps new companies setting up in the county to gain insights into people management, which provides a firm foundation for their business operations and development.

 Vietnamese employees are motivated by compliments and, conversely, discouraged by criticism.
-Leaders must therefore be tactful and delicate when providing feedback and compliment their staff when a job is well done.
-It is also recommended that employees' families are cared for too, as family (parents, spouses, and children) play an important role in employees' lives.
-For this reason many foreign companies in Vietnam organise activities to engage employees' families with the company, such as short trips, family days, and inviting family members to special company events.
+Leaders must, therefore, be tactful and delicate when providing feedback and complement their staff when a job is well done.
+It is also recommended that employees’ families are cared for too, as family (parents, spouses, and children) play an important role in employees’ lives.
+For this reason, many foreign companies in Vietnam organize activities to engage employees’ families with the company, such as short trips, family days and inviting family members to special company events.

 Click here to view the article on Vietnam Economic Times in June 2014.